-Saul Garcia was born in Jalisco, Mexico, about five hours North Of Mexico.
+Saul Garcia was born in Jalisco, Mexico, about five hours north of Mexico City.
 For the first years of his life, he lived without most of the modern-day amenities that Americans tend to take for granted (running water and air -conditioning).
-Despite an of this.
-Saul an optimistic and ambitious child.
-Saul began working at an early age to help his family.
+Despite an of this, Saul was an optimistic and ambitious child.
+He began working at an early age to help his family.

 At the age of eleven, Saul received the shocking news that he had leukemia.
-Although his family this news devastating, Saul held onto his dreams and became more imaginative as the days went by.
+Although his family was devastated by this news, Saul held onto his dreams and became more imaginative as the days went by.
 Due to cancer's rapid progression, Saul began chemotherapy soon after his diagnosis.
 After the treatments were completed, Saul was refreshed, believing he had given a second chance at life.

 After saving some money, Saul became an avid athlete and made it to the university.
 His life was then upended again when student strikes in 1986 shut down the campus and he ran out of money.
 The situation was so bad that he left Mexico to come to the United States and follow his dreams.

-"l came to the hoping to bank S 1,000 return home to my education. but I fell in love with this country."
+"l came to the United States hoping to bank S1,000 & return home to finish my education, but I fell in love with this country."
 Saul became a migrant worker, "I picked grapes, cucumbers, peaches, strawberries, whatever was in season, for three years and ultimately got to the Southeast," Saul recalls.

 While in Fayetteville, NC, Saul returned to the bottom rung of restaurant work as a busboy and started to learn English at the local technical college, Six years later, Garcia was invited to work at a traditional Mexican restaurant in Louisville, KY.
 Still single, frugal, and hopeful, his first impression of Louisville contained the seeds of his current success.